Current Employee Insurance

 - Out-of-area (if you live or work outside of Texas or if you are retired, age 65 or over and have Medicare benefits).

-United Healthcare HeathSelect Summary of Benefits and Coverage:
+HeathSelect of Texas Summary of Benefits and Coverage:

-Caremark is the prescription drug benefit manager for participants in HealthSelect of Texas.
+OptumRx is the prescription drug benefit manager for participants in HealthSelect of Texas, and Consumer Directed HealthSelect.

-Visit the Caremark Website to register with your prescription card.
-Registering allows you to take advantage of Caremark's many online services, including searching for a network pharmacy and online prescription refills from the mail service pharmacy.
+Visit the OptumRx Website to register with your prescription card.
+Registering allows you to take advantage of OptumRx's many online services, including searching for a network pharmacy and online prescription refills from the mail service pharmacy.

 Need a better way to budget?
 TexFlex is a Flexible Spending Account (FSA) that lets you pay for planned out-of-pocket health and dependent daycare expenses tax-free.
 You decide how much to contribute out of your paycheck into either a healthcare or dependent daycare account.
 Use the money to pay for big or routine expenses throughout the year.

 Optional insurance coverage can protect you and your loved ones in the event of an accident, disability or death.

 - Short-Term Disability